Hammer Museum: Exhibitions

 The Hammer opened November 28, 1990, with an exhibition of work by the Russian Suprematist painter Kazimir Malevich which originated at the National Gallery of Art in Washington and subsequently travelled to the Metropolitan Museum of Art in New York.
 The museum has since presented important single-artist and thematic exhibitions of historical and contemporary art.
 It has developed an international reputation for reintroducing artists and movements that have often been overlooked in the art historical canon.
 Notable examples include a 2003 retrospective of Lee Bontecou, co-organized with the Museum of Contemporary Art, Chicago; Heat Waves in a Swamp: The Paintings of Charles Burchfield, curated by the artist Robert Gober; and Now Dig This!: Art and Black Los Angeles, 1960–1980, the Hammer Museum's contribution to the Getty's 2011 Pacific Standard Time initiative.
 The Hammer is dedicated to diversity and inclusion.
-Of all of the solo exhibitions on view in Los Angeles between January 2008 and December 2012, the Hammer is the only institution to devote 50% of its exhibition programming to female artists.
+Of all of the solo exhibitions on view in Los Angeles between January 2008 and December 2012, the Hammer was the only institution that devoted 50% of its exhibition programming to female artists.
 The Hammer also hosts roughly fifteen Hammer Projects each year, offering international and local artists a laboratory-like surrounding to create new and innovative work.